TEAMMATES/teammates/docs/ide-usage.md

    * Set the `root directory` to the location where the repo is cloned.
    * Click `Finish`.

-1. Configure the following project-specific settings (all can be found in `Project → Properties → ...` except for HTML, CSS and XML settings which can be found at 'Eclipse -> Preferences'):
+1. Configure the following project-specific settings (all can be found in `Project → Properties → ...`, except for HTML, CSS and XML settings which can be found at `Eclipse -> Preferences`):
    * Text encoding: `Resources` → change the `Text file encoding` setting from `Default` to `Other: UTF-8`.

      ![setupguide-4.png](images/setupguide-4.png)